 Research for this project was supported in part by the U.S. Geological Survey, Department of the Interior, under USGS Agreement No. 14-080001-G704.
 Special thanks are extended to Dr. Lawrence Brady of the Kansas Geological Survey for his critique of the manuscript as well as his support throughout the course of this study and to Dr. Anthony W. Walton, Department of Geology, The University of Kansas, for reviewing the manuscript and providing many valuable suggestions incorporated into this report.
 I also appreciate the assistance of Dave B. Killen who helped with core preparation and drafting.

-Brady, L. L., Livingston, N. L., and Adams, D. B., 1976, An evaluation of the strippable coal resources of Kansas: Kansas Geological Survey, Mineral Resources Series 5, 40 p.
+Brady, L. L., Livingston, N. L., and Adams, D. B., 1976, An evaluation of the strippable coal reserves in Kansas: Kansas Geological Survey, Mineral Resources Series 5, 40 p. [available online]

 Cole, J. G., 1969, Cherokee Group, east flank of the Nemaha ridge, north-central Oklahoma: Shale Shaker, pt.
 1, v.
 19, no. 9, p.
 150-161.